 If you select shipping, a flat rate of $10.50 (Australia-wide) applies, and we will cut and sleeve your negatives and ship them back to you.
-We give clients the option to store their negatives with us, and we’ll ship them back at no extra charge once a client has reached a folder limit.
-Most of our clients prefer this option, though either way, your negatives are cut and sleeved after processing, and filed safely in storage.
+We give clients the option to store their negatives with us, and we’ll ship them back in bulk at no extra charge ($10.50) once a client has reached their folder limit.
+Most of our clients prefer this option, though you may rest easy knowing your negatives are cut and sleeved after processing, and filed safely in storage.
 If you wish to keep you negatives uncut, simply let us know.

 This depends on a number of variables.
 How it was stored, the type of film and whether or not it was left in camera all come into play.
 The benefit of developing with Racquet is if we run your roll and there are no images on it, we give you a $5 store credit for the unused scan, unlike most labs (who will charge the full fee).
-Most film is fine, and you'd be surprised how resiliant it is.
+Most film is fine, and you'd be surprised how resilient it is!

 You sure can.
 Our new showroom in New Farm is Australia's biggest film-focused workspace, showroom, lab and gallery.
 Our address is 6/608 Brunswick Street, New Farm.
 Hours are on our contact page!

 Our pricing page does a pretty good job of surmising what we do.
 Everything, basically.
 From cross-processing medium format film to developing disposable cameras, we can handle it all, and sell you a camera.

 As many as you want.
 We don't recommend taking films further than three stops if you wish to maintain quality, but we're all for experimentation, and we'll do exactly as you ask.
 With that said, Racquet Film are not liable for the unsavoury results you'll likely end up with ! 🙂